-Do I have to speak with the police, or give them any information?
+Do I need to speak with the police, or give them any information?

 In Canada, you have the right to remain silent.
 This right is constitutionally protected and enshrined in the Canadian Charter of Rights and Freedoms.
 In most cases, you have no obligation to provide any information to the police.
-There are some exceptions to this rule.
-For example:
+There are some exceptions to this rule, however.
+Here are a few examples:

 - If you are arrested, you must tell the police your name, address, and date of birth.